-One of the most exciting refinements in macOS High Sierra 10.13 is definitely its smarter Safari, which promises to be the fastest out there.
+One of the most exciting refinements in macOS High Sierra 10.13 is definitely its smarter Safari, which promises to be faster than the previous versions of the browser.
 The updated web browser will be 80% faster than Chrome.

 A file system with high expectations

-Following up on last year’s Apple File System announcement, it’s no wonder to see that this year they have brought the default file system to the Mac.
+Following up on an earlier Apple File System announcement, it’s no wonder to see that they have brought the default file system to macOS High Sierra.
 It streamlines daily tasks by leveraging a 64-bit architecture and responsive design.

-But although faster to copy files and instant file and directory cloning are great news indeed, what’s more thrilling (and mind-easing) are the new features that come to strengthen security with built-in encryption, crash-safe protections and simplified data backup.
+But although faster file copying and instant file and directory cloning are great news indeed, what’s more thrilling (and mind-easing) are the new features that come to strengthen security with built-in encryption, crash-safe protections, and simplified data backup.